One academic year (on campus) + Final Management Project (12 months)

 - Fluency in English - see test requirements below.

 To apply for this program candidates must complete the online application and include scanned copies of all original supporting documents.
-All documents must be in English, or be submitted with a certified translation into English if written in an another language.
+All documents must be in English, or be submitted with a certified translation into English if written in another language.

 - 3 short essays